hmchen47/DevOps/CICD/k8sFund-LFS258/03-InstallConfig.md

     + `kubeadm join`: run on Worker Nodes and cluster bootstraps itself
     + allow Kubernetes to be deployed in a number of places, where AWS uses  this method in this course
 + __`kubespray`__ or __`kops`__
-    + another way to create a Kubernrtes cluster on AWS
+    + another way to create a Kubernetes cluster on AWS
     + create `systemd` unit file in a very traditional way
 + __hyperkube__
     + use a container image